Mobile Produce Pantry

 We are a part of the Feedmore Agency Network!
 While Feedmore has historically only worked with brick-and-mortar food pantries, our exciting new relationship allows World U.P. to source fresh and healthy produce at a fraction of the retail cost, and allow Feedmore to provide additional service options to their existing food pantries so that they may expand their distribution options!
 For every $50 donation we receive, 1,500 lbs of food can be brought to a local food pantries and be distributed into the community!

-What kind of impact will a Mobile Produce Pantry have on Richmond, VA?
+What kind of impact does the Mobile Produce Pantry have on Richmond, VA?

 This project will have a strong and lasting impact in the Richmond community.
 The project will impact three separate and measurable areas.